Mamta Kulkarni

-Mamta Kulkarni (born 20 April 1972) is an Indian former actress and model turned Hindu monk known for her work in Hindi cinema.
-One of the most successful actresses of her time, she has appeared in several commercially successful Hindi films such as Waqt Hamara Hai (1993), Krantiveer (1994), Karan Arjun (1995), Sabse Bada Khiladi (1995), Andolan (1995), Baazi (1996), China Gate (1998) and Chhupa Rustam: A Musical Thriller (2001).
-Her performance in Aashiq Awara (1993) won her the 1994 Filmfare Award for Lux New Face of the Year.
+Mamta Kulkarni (born 20 April 1972) is an Indian former actress and model turned Monk known for her work in Hindi cinema.
+One of the most successful actresses of her time, she has appeared in several commercially successful Hindi films such as Tirangaa (1993), Waqt Hamara Hai (1993), Krantiveer (1994), Karan Arjun (1995), Sabse Bada Khiladi (1995), Andolan (1995), Ghatak (1996), China Gate (1998) and Chhupa Rustam (2001).
+Her performance in Aashiq Awara (1993) won her the 1994 Filmfare Award for Best Female Debut.
 She quit the film industry after her appearance in the film Kabhie Tum Kabhie Hum.

-After a long controversial life and disappearance of more than 20 years, Mamta announced her sanyas and became Mahamandaleshwar of Kinnar akhara during 2025 Prayagraj Mahakumbh in presence of Acharaya Mahamandaleshvar of the same akhara, Lakshmi Narayan Tripathi.
+After a long controversial life and disappearance of more than 20 years, Mamta announced her Sannyasa and became Mahamandaleshwar of Kinnar akhara during 2025 Prayag Maha Kumbh Mela in presence of Acharaya Mahamandaleshvar of the same akhara, Lakshmi Narayan Tripathi.
 She performed all the rituals including Pindadanam, Pattabhishekam, etc., after which she adopted the new name Yamai Mamta Nand Giri.

-Later on 31 January 2025, Rishi Ajai Das, founder of Kinnar Akhara expelled Mamta from akhara with Laxmi Narayan Tripathi and also removed both from the post of Mahamandaleshwar citing connection of Mamta with underworld and Dawood Ibrahim.
+In January 2025, Rishi Ajai Das, founder of Kinnar Akhara expelled Mamta from akhara with activist Laxmi Narayan Tripathi and also removed both from the post of Mahamandaleshwar citing connection of Mamta with D-Company and gangster Dawood Ibrahim.

-Early & personal life
+Early and personal life

 Kulkarni was born on April 20, 1972, in Mumbai, Maharashtra, into a middle-class Marathi Brahmin family.
 Her father, Mukund Kulkarni, was a former transport commissioner of Mumbai.
 She has two sisters.
-She was educated at St. Joseph's High School in Juhu.
+Kulkarni was educated at St. Joseph's High School in Juhu.
 She actively participated in school plays and in cultural programs.

 Kulkarni was in a relationship with Vicky Goswami until 2016.

-She was given a name "Shri Yamai Mamta Nand Giri" when she was made Mahamandaleshwar of Kinnar Akhada.)
+She was given a name Shri Yamai Mamta Nand Giri when she was made Mahamandaleshwar of Kinnar Akhada.